 David joined the Marine Corps in October of 1998, serving in North Carolina, California, Arizona, Florida, and Okinawa.
 David deployed with Task Force Tarawa as the Ground Supply Chief of the air combat element of 2nd MEF for the initial invasion of Iraq in January 2003, and was awarded the Navy & Marine Corps Achievement Medal.
 David was honorably discharged from the Marine Corps as a Staff Sergeant in December 2009.

 David holds Master’s degrees with honors in Taxation and Information Technology, as well as a Bachelor’s degree in Accounting.
-David has volunteered as webmaster for his local NTEU chapter as webmaster for several years, and continually strives to learn new web-based technologies.
+David is an expert in web design and front-end development, continually strives to learn new web-based technologies, and is an advocate for digital accessibility (Section 508 / WCAG).
 He is currently married with four children, and lives in Shrewsbury, Massachusetts.